-Vasectomy is highly effective (it fails less than 1 time in 2000).
-But it can take up to 3 months to start working.
-Your semen must be checked after vasectomy to make sure there is no more sperm in it.
-Until then, you must use birth control to prevent pregnancy.
+- Vasectomy is highly effective (it fails less than 1 time in 2000).
+But it can take up to 3 months to start working. - Your semen must be checked after vasectomy to make sure there is no more sperm in it.
+Until then, you must use a birth control method, like condoms, to prevent pregnancy.
 Most people have no more sperm in their semen the first time it is tested.
 Sometimes it takes more than one test before the semen is clear of sperm.